StaticJsCMS/static-cms/website/content/docs/add-to-your-site.md

 As described above, the `widget` property specifies a built-in or custom UI widget for a given field.
 When a content editor enters a value into a widget, that value is saved in the document front matter as the value for the `name` specified for that field.
 A full listing of available widgets can be found in the [Widgets doc](../widgets).

-Based on this example, you can go through the post types in your site and add the appropriate settings to your Simple CMS `config.yml` file.
+Based on this example, you can go through the post types in your site and add the appropriate settings to your Static CMS `config.yml` file.
 Each post type should be listed as a separate node under the `collections` field.
 See the [Collections reference doc](../configuration-options/#collections) for more configuration options.

 ### Filter